 To completely validate a trend reversal, we also added Fibonacci levels from the highest to the lowest price levels of the prior trend.

-In this chart, we have the perfect combo to enter a short-selling position – spinning top pattern, double top pattern, and the intersection at the 61.8% Fibonacci level.
+In this chart, we have the perfect combo to enter a short-selling position – that is, spinning top pattern, double top pattern, and the intersection at the 61.8% Fibonacci level.

 The Spinning Top Candlestick Pattern – Pros and Cons